sharontherese/latin-mass-funeral/content/Resources/rite-of-betrothal.md

 ## Final blessing

-(Lastly, the priest extends his hands over the heads of the couple and prays:)
+Lastly, the priest extends his hands over the heads of the couple and prays:

-May God bless your bodies and your souls.
+> May God bless your bodies and your souls.
 May he shed His blessing on you as He blessed Abraham, Isaac, and Jacob.
 May the hand of the Lord be upon you.
 May He send His holy angel to guard you all the days of your life.
 Amen.
 Go in peace.

 # History

-Below is a non-comprehensive selection of resources of the rite of betrothal throughout the Church's history.
+Below is are a few articles about the rite of betrothal.

 1941: Engaged couples in Montreal revive the betrothal ceremony. \[^3\]